 Location: Winnipeg, Manitoba

 Bisi attended two of our sites across North America in Manitoba and Ontario.
 When she first arrived at camp, Bisi found it challenging to make friends.
 She noticed others making connections and wanted to join in but didn’t have the confidence to approach people.
 But with each camp activity, Bisi’s confidence grew, and she felt more comfortable opening up to her peers.
 She stopped worrying about what other people thought and noticed her confidence and self-esteem started to flourish.
-Bisi finds it easier now to create friendships with her peers, she still is working on creating long lasting friendships by understanding what her friends’ interests are, and how they relate to her own.
+Bisi finds it easier now to create friendships with her peers, and she still is working on creating long lasting friendships by understanding what her friends’ interests are, and how they relate to her own.

 Bisi joined the Youth Advisory Council (YAC) to meet new people and contribute to the Foundation that helped her excel.